Loading...

 CHAPTER - XII : PROGRAMMES TO ADVANCE UNDERSTANDING OF RTI

 Also, MDL conducts in house RTI awareness program as part of Preventive Vigilance Training, every quarter.
-In the year 2024-25, total 145 employees participated in the said training.
-And in first quarter of the year 2025-26 30 employees participated in the said RTI awareness program.
-Also, the PIO and FAA have attended many seminars, conferences on RTI related topics.
+In the year 2024-25, total 145 and in the year 2025-26 total 322 employees which includes Executives, Non-Executives, ATS students, CISF, Security etc. Also, the PIO and FAA have attended many seminars, conferences on RTI related topics.

 CHAPTER – XIII : TRANSFER POLICY AND TRANSFER ORDERS